wmww/wmwwStatusline/readme.md

-# WMWW_Statusline
+# WMWW Statusline

-A C++ Linux program for printing out system status (such at time and recource usage)

-Designed for use with i3/Sway
+WMWW Statusline is a highly configurable statusline program for Linux.
+A statusline simply prints out useful information (such as time or resource usage) line-by-line.
+WMWW Statusline was designed for use with the i3 and sway window managers.